Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Abstract

 \section{Abstract}

 Neutral hydrogen (HI) intensity mapping is a promising technique to probe the large-scale structure of the Universe, improving our understanding on the late-time accelerated expansion.
-In this work, we first scrutinize how an alternative cosmology, interacting Dark Energy, can affect the 21-cm angular power spectrum relative to the concordance $\Lambda$CDM model.
+In this work, we first scrutinize how an alternative cosmology, interacting dark energy (IDE), can affect the 21-cm angular power spectrum relative to the concordance $\Lambda$CDM model.
 We re-derive the 21-cm brightness temperature fluctuation in the context of such interaction and uncover an extra new contribution.
-Then we estimate the noise level of three upcoming HI intensity mapping surveys, BINGO, SKA1-MID Band\,1 and Band\,2, respectively, and employ a Fisher matrix approach to forecast their constraints on the interacting Dark Energy model.
+Then we estimate the noise level of three upcoming HI intensity mapping surveys, BINGO, SKA1-MID Band\,1 and Band\,2, respectively, and employ a Fisher matrix approach to forecast their constraints on the IDE model.
 We find that while {\it Planck} 2018 maintains its dominion over early-Universe parameter constraints, BINGO and SKA1-MID Band\,2 put complementary bounding to the latest CMB measurements on dark energy equation of state $w$, the interacting strength $\lambda_i$ and the reduced Hubble constant $h$, and SKA1-MID Band\,1 even outperforms {\it Planck} 2018 in these late-Universe parameter constraints.
-The expected minimum uncertainties are given by SKA1-MID Band\,1+{\it Planck}: $\sim 0.35\%$ on $w$, $\sim 0.27\%$ on $h$, $\sim 0.61\%$ on HI bias $b_{\rm HI}$, and an absolute uncertainty of about $3\times10^{-4}$ ($7\times10^{-4}$) on $\lambda_{1}$ ($\lambda_{2}$).
-Moreover, we quantify the effect of increasing redshift bins and inclusion of redshift-space distortions in updating the constraints.
-Our results indicate a bright prospect for HI intensity mapping surveys in constraining interacting Dark Energy, whether on their own or further by a joint analysis with other measurements.
+The expected minimum uncertainties are given by SKA1-MID Band\,1+{\it Planck}: $\sim 0.34\%$ on $w$, $\sim 0.22\%$ on $h$, $\sim 0.64\%$ on HI bias $b_{\rm HI}$, and an absolute uncertainty of about $3\times10^{-4}$ ($7\times10^{-4}$) on $\lambda_{1}$ ($\lambda_{2}$).
+Moreover, we quantify the effects from systematics of the redshift bin number, redshift-space distortions, foreground residuals and uncertainties on the measured HI fraction, $\Omega_{\mathrm{HI}}(z)$.
+Our results indicate a bright prospect for HI intensity mapping surveys in constraining IDE, whether on their own or further by synergies with other measurements.